-The seventh workshop of the IUCN Marine Mammal Protected Areas Task Force — concluded after intensive Zoom sessions last week 22-26 February 2021 – has resulted in the identification of 23 new candidate Important Marine Mammal Areas (cIMMAs).
+The seventh workshop of the IUCN Marine Mammal Protected Areas Task Force (the IUCN MMPATF) — concluded after intensive Zoom sessions last week 22-26 February 2021 – has resulted in the identification of 23 new candidate Important Marine Mammal Areas (cIMMAs).
 Participants included more than 25 scientists from 12 countries, from Turkey to Turkmenistan, who research marine mammals in the Black and Azov Seas, Turkish Straits System, and Caspian Sea.
 Five dolphin, porpoise and pinniped species live here.

 The Caspian Sea has endangered Caspian seals, found nowhere else in the world.
 This highly productive inland sea ecosystem supported the historic population of this species that was much larger, but hunting, habitat degradation, and bycatch have led to considerable reduction in the population distribution and abundance.
 The Black Sea features unique subspecies of bottlenose dolphins, common dolphins, and harbour porpoises.
 The Turkish Straits System also has Mediterranean monk seals.

 IMMAs are defined as discrete portions of habitat, important to marine mammal species that have the potential to be delineated and managed for conservation.
 IMMAs are identified in order to prioritise their consideration for conservation measures by governments, intergovernmental organisations, conservation groups, and the general public.